List of methods

 This is used most often in debugging scenarios where you are testing a search immediately after updating an index.

 Analytics data is based on the index; to access analytics data, it is therefore necessary to use the index name.
-See the common parameters of our analytics methods.

 We collect analytics data on a separate server, using separate processes.
 In parallel, your main indices are updated and searched asynchronously.
 It is important to keep in mind that there is no hard link between your indices and the collection and storage of their analytics data. they are 2 sets of data on separate servers.
 Therefore, actions like deleting or moving an index will have no impact on your Analytics data.